INTRO Chicago The World’s Flying Capital

 By Cable to the Chicago Tribune

-BERLIN, Feb.
+Berlin, Feb.
 2.—It is announced here that the Aero Club of Illinois has purchased one of the famous German Parseval nonrigid dirigible airships.
 The craft is capable of carrying twenty passengers.
 Regular trips will be made in Illinois next summer.

 Capt.
 Horace B. Wild, who was field marshal of the aeroplane meet held in Grant park last summer, arrived in the city yesterday with the announcement, confirmatory of the above dispatch, that he had bought in Germany a dirigible airship he will fly to this state next summer.
 According to Capt.
 Wild, the dirigible is now in New York and will be brought to Chicago in plenty of time for summer flights.